FAQ

 How to include measurements in a data package?

-There are two ways to include additional information (values not covered by the standard fields) in a camtrap-dp data package:
+There are two ways to include additional information (values not covered by the standard fields) in a Camtrap DP:

 Using tags